How to Maintain Your Hybrid Car: Top Tips

 Some of the key tasks you’ll need to carry out as part of a hybrid car maintenance schedule include:

-- Oil changes: Unlike EVs, hybrid cars still have an internal combustion engine that requires oil to lubricate the many moving parts and prevent friction and overheating.
-How often you need to top up and change your oil depends on the vehicle, so check your owner’s manual for specific details.
+Unlike EVs, hybrid cars still have an internal combustion engine that requires oil to lubricate the many moving parts and prevent friction and overheating.
+Always use the oil grade specified in your owner’s manual and choose high-quality engine oils designed to protect modern hybrid engines.

-- Brake maintenance: Brakes are extremely important in hybrid cars because as well as serving as an essential safety feature, they form part of the mechanics that generate electricity from fuel.
-Brakes should be inspected at least once a year, or after a certain number of miles/kilometers driven, as per your manufacturer’s instructions.
+Brakes are extremely important in hybrid cars because, as well as serving as an essential safety feature, they form part of the mechanics that generate electricity from fuel.
+Brakes should be inspected at least once a year, or after a certain number of miles/km driven, as per your manufacturer’s instructions.

-- Fluid checks: You’ll need a specific type of brake or transmission fluid for a hybrid vehicle.
+Using the correct, manufacturer-approved fluids is essential to protect hybrid components and maintain warranty compliance.
 The details of this will be found in the vehicle manual, but it will typically be a type of fluid formulated specifically for hybrids and EVs.
 These need to be checked and topped up regularly as directed.

-- Coolant levels: Unlike EVs, hybrids still need coolant to prevent the combustion engine from overheating.
+Unlike EVs, hybrids still need coolant to prevent the combustion engine from overheating.
 With a hybrid car, it’s important to check coolant levels regularly, because the electric battery can generate additional heat.
-If you notice a drop in engine coolant then you may have a leak, so be sure to schedule your car for a repair.
+If you notice a drop in engine coolant, then you may leak, so be sure to schedule your car for a repair.

 How to maintain the battery in your hybrid car